mafalda89/pusher-azuretable-test/README.md

 # pusher-azuretable-test

-Solution that queries a generic LOG storage hosted on Azure Table to display realtime errors details on a front-end web page.
+Solution that queries a generic LOG storage hosted on Azure Table to display realtime error details on a front-end web page.

 ## Requirements
 - Azure WebJob